• Skip to primary navigation

 Lemon

-Lemon trees are considered a symbol of longevity and are wonderful plants to grow in the home.
-I have a dwarf Meyer Lemon tree and it bears wonderful fruit every year.
+Lemon trees are considered a symbol of longevity as they can live for a long time.
+They are also wonderful plants to grow in the home.
+I have a dwarf Meyer Lemon tree and it bears beautiful fruit every year.

 Plants for Happiness